 Welcome to the Department of Education

-The Department of Education prepares teachers in early childhood special education (grades PreK-K), elementary education (grades K-6), middle school levels (grades 5-9), and/or secondary education content specializations (grades 5-adult, 9-adult, and PreK-Adult).
+The Department of Education prepares teachers in Early Childhood Special Education (grades PreK-K), Elementary Education (grades K-6), Special Education Multi-Categorical (excluding Autism) (grades K-Adult) and Secondary Education content specializations (grades 5-adult and PreK-Adult).
 Our education coursework includes multiple opportunities for candidates to participate in clinical field experiences by working with PreK-Adult teachers and their students.
 This typically begins early in the sophomore year and culminates in a semester-long student teaching experience.

-The mission of the Professional Education Unit (PEU) is to prepare educators who are competent, intentional, reflective, culturally responsive, leading, and empathic 21st Century Professionals.
-The PEU strives to provide all teacher candidates at the initial and advanced level with the knowledge, skills, and dispositions necessary to become effective teachers/leaders by offering the highest quality instruction and programs.
+The mission of the Educator Preparation Program (EPP) is to prepare educators who are competent, intentional, reflective, culturally responsive, leading, and empathic 21st Century Professionals.
+The EPP strives to provide all teacher candidates at the initial and advanced level with the knowledge, skills, and dispositions necessary to become effective teachers/leaders by offering the highest quality instruction and programs.
 The advanced program strives to further develop and enhance the knowledge base of the practicing professional.
 As candidates progress through the graduate curriculum, the improvement, refinement, and practice of professional knowledge bases, skills, and dispositions are enhanced and refined.

 The Department collaborates with representatives from public schools, professional groups, government, and other programs within the University to prepare educators and to cooperate in the development of educational policies.
 The Department also strives for the improvement of education at the local, state, regional, and national levels in that the improvement of schooling results in a more literate and enlightened citizenry.
 This, in turn, contributes to the proliferation of democratic values and enhances our position in the global economy.